1 – Introduction

 SharpSpring, Inc. (“SharpSpring,” “we,” “our”) has chosen to take part in the Privacy Shield, and to certify its adherence to the EU-U.S. Privacy Shield Framework and the Swiss-US Privacy Shield Framework, and their respective Principles, and Supplemental Principles (collectively, the “Principles”).

 This Privacy Shield Policy (“Shield Policy”) outlines SharpSpring’s general policy and practices for implementing the Principles.
-It describes the types of Personal Data (defined below) that SharpSpring collects or receives from users, visitors or customers (other than SharpSpring’s employees) located in the European Union or European Economic Area (collectively “EEA”) or Switzerland, how the Personal Data is collected, used and retained, and the rights and choices granted to the Data Subjects to whom this Personal Data pertains, regarding access to Personal Data about them and the accuracy, retention, and protection of Personal Data about them.
+It describes the types of Personal Data (defined below) that SharpSpring collects or receives from users, visitors or customers (other than SharpSpring’s employees) located in the European Union or European Economic Area (collectively “EEA”), the United Kingdom, or Switzerland, how the Personal Data is collected, used and retained, and the rights and choices granted to the Data Subjects to whom this Personal Data pertains, regarding access to Personal Data about them and the accuracy, retention, and protection of Personal Data about them.

 2 – Scope and Application